 - Organ Damage

-If a medication led to your illness or injury, consult a capable Baton Rouge attorney right away.
+If a medication led to your illness or injury, consult a capable attorney in Baton Rouge right away.
 They could evaluate whether the circumstances warrant a lawsuit alleging the medication was defective.

 Product Liability Act in Baton Rouge

 The Louisiana Product Liability Act makes manufacturers liable for injuries and property damage people suffer from defective products.
 This is a strict liability statute, which means you don’t need to prove the manufacturer was negligent.